-Concomitant treatment with glucocorticoids/corticosteroids inhibits the growth-promoting effects of somatropin containing products.
+Concomitant treatment with glucocorticoids/corticosteroids inhibits the growth promotion effects of Saizen.
 Patients with ACTH deficiency should have their glucocorticoid replacement therapy carefully adjusted to avoid any inhibitory effect on growth hormone.

 Growth hormone decreases the conversion of cortisone to cortisol and may unmask previously undiscovered central hypoadrenalism or render low glucocorticoid replacement doses ineffective (see Precautions).